-Report: Plácido Domingo Accused Of Sexual Harassment By Multiple Women
+LA Opera To Investigate Plácido Domingo After Sexual Harassment Report

 Seven of the accusers say that they suffered negative effects to their careers.
 According to the AP, some of the women say that "roles he promised never materialized" and several said that they were never hired to work with Domingo again.

-New York's Metropolitan Opera, the Philadelphia Orchestra and the San Francisco Opera are among the high-profile opera and classical music institutions that had engaged Domingo to perform in September and October.
-His most recent album is Volver, a recording with guitarist Pablo Sáinz-Villegas, which was released by Sony Masterworks in 2018.
+New York's Metropolitan Opera, the Philadelphia Orchestra, and the San Francisco Opera are among the high-profile opera and classical music institutions that had engaged Domingo to perform in the coming months.

-Domingo has already experienced the first fallout from the published allegations.
+On Tuesday afternoon, the Metropolitan Opera — which has engaged Domingo to sing Verdi's Macbeth in late September and early October, as well as the role of Sharpless in Puccini's Madama Butterfly in November — released its own statement to NPR, saying that it will wait for the results of the LA Opera's investigation before taking further steps.
+"We take accusations of sexual harassment and abuse of power with extreme seriousness.
+We will await the results of the investigation into Plácido Domingo's behavior as head of the Los Angeles Opera before making any final decisions about Mr. Domingo's ultimate future at the Met.
+It should be noted that during his career at the Met as a guest artist, Mr. Domingo has never been in a position to influence casting decisions for anyone other than himself."

 On Tuesday morning, the Philadelphia Orchestra announced that it had rescinded its invitation for Domingo to sing at its season-opening gala, saying: "The Philadelphia Orchestra Association has withdrawn its invitation to Plácido Domingo to appear as part of its opening night concert on Sept.
 18, 2019.
 We are committed to providing a safe, supportive, respectful, and appropriate environment for the orchestra and staff, for collaborating artists and composers, and for our audiences and communities."
 The orchestra said that it will announce a replacement soloist and program at a later time.

-The AP reports that in addition to the nine accusers, it has spoken to six other women who say that Domingo made them feel "uncomfortable" in his pursuits of them and that it also spoke to "almost three dozen other singers, dancers, orchestra musicians, members of backstage staff, voice teachers and an administrator who said they witnessed inappropriate sexually tinged behavior by Domingo and that he pursued younger women with impunity."

 One such woman who worked at the LA Opera told the AP that there was a whisper network about Domingo: "Avoid interaction with him at all costs.
 And definitely don't be alone with him."
 Women were warned not to be alone in an elevator with him.